 I love this loaf for its great flavour from the oats and honey, its tender, moist crumb and its rustic, oat-rolled appearance.
-This oatmeal bread keeps well, slices beautifully and makes the most fabulous sandwiches!
+This oat bread keeps well, slices beautifully and makes the most fabulous sandwiches!

 - Rolled oats – the large-flake, old-fashioned rolled oats are best, though quick oats will work here as well.